SpoonLabs/astor/README.md

 DeepRepair is an extension of jGenProg leveraging code similarity.
 The experiments about DeepRepair are described in

-* [Sorting and Transforming Program Repair Ingredients via Deep Learning Code Similarities](https://arxiv.org/pdf/1707.04742.pdf) (Martin White, Michele Tufano, Matias Martinez, Martin Monperrus and Denys Poshyvanyk), Arxiv 1707.04742, Arxiv, 2017.
+* [Sorting and Transforming Program Repair Ingredients via Deep Learning Code Similarities](https://arxiv.org/pdf/1707.04742.pdf) (Martin White, Michele Tufano, Matias Martinez, Martin Monperrus and Denys Poshyvanyk), Arxiv 1707.04742, 2017.

 Astor in the literature
 -----------------------